Connect with us

 HDMI ARC/eARC and CEC

 HDMI ARC/eARC is supposed to work in conjunction with HDMI-CEC (Consumer Electronics Control).
-This provides the additional capability to control volume, mute, and device on/off features via HDMI using the TV or audio system remote control.
+This provides the additional capability to control volume, mute, device on/off and even basic playback controls of connected devices using the TV’s or the connected device’s remote control.

-Typically, HDMI-CEC must be activated on your TV and external audio system before ARC/eARC can be set up to use.
+Typically, HDMI-CEC must be activated on your TV and external audio system before HDMI ARC/eARC can be set up to use.
+So if you’re having trouble getting sound from your TV to your soundbar or receiver, make sure you have enabled HDMI-CEC in both devices, and set the TV’s sound output to “ARC” or “eARC” external audio device.

 Advertisement.
 Scroll to continue reading.